-- Commit to a new regime, like therapy/yoga/dance: Block out in advance the dates and times on your calendar.
+- Commit to a new regime, like therapy/yoga/dance: Block out the dates and times on your calendar in advance.
 Keep those slots sacred.
 Nothing can override them.

-- Clean your room more often: Buy or create an organisation system.
-This way, all you need to do every week is to put your things back into where they belong.
-Rather than be overwhelmed thinking “Where do I start?”
+- Clean your room more often: Buy or create an organization system.
+This way, all you need to do every week is to put your things back where they belong.
+Rather than be overwhelmed thinking, “Where do I start?”

-- Practise self love: Write a note to yourself.
+- Practice self-love: Write a note to yourself.
 Photograph it and make it your lock screen wallpaper.
-Look at it especially when you’re feeling self-critical.
+Look at it, especially when you’re feeling self-critical.

 Increase motivation by understanding why you procrastinate

 How often have we beat ourselves up for procrastinating and then procrastinating even more because we feel awful?

 But what if I told you it’s never because you’re “just too lazy”?